nathansobo/treetop/trunk/doc/using_in_ruby.markdown

     tt foo.treetop -o foogrammar.rb

 ##Loading A Grammar Directly
-The `load_grammar` method takes the path to a `.treetop` file (where the extension is optional), and automatically compiles and evaluates the Ruby source.
+The `Treetop.load` method takes the path to a `.treetop` file (where the extension is optional), and automatically compiles and evaluates the Ruby source.
 If you are getting errors in methods you define on the syntax tree, try using the command line compiler for better stack trace feedback.
 The need to do this is being addressed.

 ##Instantiating and Using Parsers
 If a grammar by the name of `Foo` is defined, the compiled Ruby source will define a `FooParser` class.
 To parse input, create an instance and call its `parse` method with a string.

-    load_grammar "arithmetic"
+    Treetop.load "arithmetic"

     parser = ArithmeticParser.new
     puts parser.parse('1+1').success?